logbyjungle/ReverendTranslated/README.md

 > when the text is loading give it a default value of a loading wheel gif + a lot of \n so that the bottom bar isnt shown
 > add hotkeys to navigate chapters
 > check if the program is run correctly even if it is run from another directory
+> replace multiple containers with multiple workers
+> add a work only to load the template of the page